SoWeBegin/MicrovoltsEmulator/README.md

+# Disclaimer
+If you use our emulator for your own server, please don't forget to mention this GitHub page.
+Also remember that we may add new updates, enhancements or bug fixes anytime, so make sure to stay updated!
+We do not take any responsability for public servers.

 # Introduction
 *If you appreciate our work and the public source code base, make sure to give us a star!*